Bayesian mixture models (in)consistency for the number of clusters: Discussion

-Even if it seems possible to recover some consistency with for example the Merge-Truncate-Merge procedure, the inconsistency results suggest that Gibbs-type process mixture models face challenges when employed to estimate a finite number of components.
+Even if it seems possible to recover some consistency with, for example, the Merge-Truncate-Merge procedure, our inconsistency results suggest that Gibbs-type process mixture models face challenges when employed to estimate a finite number of components.
 This can be related to the fact that this usage corresponds to model misspecification, as these models assume an infinite number of components or a number of clusters growing with the sample size.
 When it is known that the number of components is finite, we can also use a Mixture of Finite Mixtures which is better specified for this case.
-With MFM, there is consistency for the number of components as proved in \cite{guha2021posterior}.
-However, MFM have a reputation for being more computationally challenging than the Dirichlet process mixture, for instance, when the number of components is large \citep[see remark in Section 3.2][]{guha2021posterior}.
-This might be a motivation to favor using misspecified Gibbs-type process mixture models in conjunction with the Merge-Truncate-Merge algorithm for instance in place of MFM.
+MFM are consistent for the number of components as proved in \cite{guha2021posterior}.
+However, MFM are notoriously more computationally challenging than Dirichlet process mixtures, for instance, when the number of components is large \citep[see remark in Section 3.2][]{guha2021posterior}.
+This might be a motivation to favour using misspecified Gibbs-type process mixture models in conjunction with the Merge-Truncate-Merge algorithm for instance in place of MFM.
 However, recent works introduced new samplers for MFM which appear more computationally efficient than the usual ones \citep{miller2018,fruhwirth2021generalized}.

-It is known that the Dirichlet process mixture model tends to create some extra little clusters which are linked to the inconsistency result \citep[see eg][and references therein]{miller2014inconsistency}.
-To avoid these clusters, some authors propose to use repulsive mixture models \citep[see eg][]{petralia2012repulsive}.
+It is known that the Dirichlet process mixture model tends to create some extra little clusters which are linked to the inconsistency result \citep[see e.g.][and references therein]{miller2014inconsistency}.
+To avoid these clusters, some authors propose to use repulsive mixture models \citep[see e.g.][]{petralia2012repulsive}.
 Such models introduce a dependence on the components to better spread them out in the parameter space. \cite{xie_bayesian_2020} prove consistency for the density and the mixing measure for repulsive mixture models with Gaussian kernel.
 As for the number of components, no consistency is proven, but it is shown that some shrinkage effect occurs.